patrickziegler/strava-heatmap-proxy/README.md

 This software allows streaming high resolution [Strava Global Heatmap](https://www.strava.com/maps/global-heatmap) tiles with clients like [QGIS](https://qgis.org/de/site/), [QMapShack](https://github.com/Maproom/qmapshack/wiki), [JOSM](https://josm.openstreetmap.de/) and many others without requiring them to be able to handle the Strava specific authentication and session management.

-To do so, you need:
+To do so, you need the following two pieces:
 1. The [strava-cookie-exporter](#using-the-browser-extension) browser extension to export the necessary cookies as json file
 1. The [strava-heatmap-proxy](#using-the-proxy-server) server which adds the necessary cookies to your requests before redirecting them to Strava

-Note: [Previous versions](https://github.com/patrickziegler/strava-heatmap-proxy/tree/v1) allowed to login and extract the necessary cookies automatically when running the proxy server.
+Note: [Previous versions](https://github.com/patrickziegler/strava-heatmap-proxy/tree/v1) of this repository were able to login to Strava automatically when running the proxy server.
-Due to recent changes on Strava side this is not possible anymore and we need to extract the cookies via the browser extension.
+Due to recent changes on Strava side this is not possible anymore and we need to extract (at least) a valid session identifier via the browser extension.
+The proxy will then automatically refresh CloudFront tokens in case they have expired.

 ## Getting started